 When you dive into textile history you soon end up looking a clay objects or metal brooches with imprints of a textile that has long decomposed.
 Because of this the history of textile is often an invisible history.
 Through remaking and reinterpretation this invisible history is made tangible.

-Isfrid Angard Siljehaug graduated from the Gerrit Rietveld Academy Amsterdam in 2010 and with a MA Artistic Research from the Royal Academy in the Hague in 2012.
+Isfrid Angard Siljehaug graduated from the Gerrit Rietveld Academy Amsterdam in 2010 and has a MA Artistic Research from the Royal Academy in the Hague.
 From 2017 – 2019 she followed the vocational training for hand-weaving at De Ambachtelijke Weverij in Amsterdam.
-She shown her work at Rijksakademie, Amsterdam, Zolder Museum Amsterdam, Nieuwe Vide, Haarlem, bb15, Linz, Kulturhuset Stockholm, Hortus Bortanicus of VU Amsterdam, W139 Amsterdam, Hoengseong Culture and Arts Center, Korea, Oslo Kulturnatt, PuntWG, Amsterdam and upcoming exhibitions at Amsterdam UMC / AMC (2021) and Kunsthalle Turku (2022).
+She has presented her work at Rijksakademie, Amsterdam, Zolder Museum Amsterdam, Nieuwe Vide, Haarlem, bb15, Linz, Kulturhuset Stockholm, Hortus Bortanicus of VU Amsterdam, W139 Amsterdam, Hoengseong Culture and Arts Center, Korea, Oslo Kulturnatt, PuntWG, Amsterdam, Amsterdam UMC / AMC and Kunsthalle Turku (2022).

-You can follow my textile work and commissions on instagram.
+You can follow my textile work and research on instagram.

 I regularly take textile commission and collaborate with designers, architects and artists on handwoven projects.
 For a recent portfolio, CV and other requests.
 Please contact me on info[at]isfrid[dot]com